61-Year-Old Don Byers Recruited to Join Bellevue University Golf Team

 61-Year-Old Don Byers Recruited to Join Bellevue University Golf TeamJanuary 9, 2018

 Bellevue University in Nebraska recruited 61-year-old Don Byers for its golf team, according to ESPN.com's Jason Sobel.
-He's since enrolled at the school and will begin competing with the team this spring.
+He's since enrolled at the school and will begin competing this spring.

 "People said there's no way I can do it," he said.
 "When you tell me I can't do something, I'm going to try like hell to do it."